asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 well aligned.
 Therefore, a TPS transformation is not expected to significantly affect recognition performance.

-Additionally, a TPS layer is not present in the CRNN architecture intoduced in the Shi, Bai & Yao (2015) paper.
+Additionally, a TPS layer is not present in the CRNN architecture introduced in the Shi, Bai & Yao (2015) paper.

 For these two reasons, I am **not including a Transformation layer in my model architecture**.